 Phillips County, situated in the eastern part of the state along the Mississippi River, has been a crucial site in the history of Arkansas as an essential port for hardwood and cotton.
 Many of us remember Elaine and surrounding areas as sites of racial violence and redemption—namely, the Elaine Race Massacre and, now, the burgeoning grassroots political movements.
 Music, storytelling, and nearly two dozen National Register of Historic Places represent parts of the county that tell the tale better than more lucrative exports.
 The county seat, Helena-West Helena, has earned its place as a political hotspot in the Arkansas Delta over the past few years.

 Families are the backbone of any community.
-In our listening sessions, we dove into the rich tapestry of personal stories that comprise the fabric of Ouachita and Phillips counties.
-From tales of ancestors who fought for civil rights to modern-day struggles and triumphs, these narratives provide a deeper understanding of the community’s identity and resilience and color the current status of communities.
+During our journey, we explored the rich tapestry of personal stories that comprise the fabric of Ouachita and Phillips counties.
+From tales of ancestors who fought for civil rights to modern-day struggles and triumphs, these stories provide an understanding of the community’s identity and resilience.

-The local culture of Ouachita and Phillips Counties is not just rich and diverse but a source of immense pride for its residents.
-Shaped by generations of contributors, this unique character is something to be celebrated.
+The local culture of Ouachita and Phillips Counties is a source of immense pride for its residents.
+Shaped by generations, its unique character should be celebrated.
 Our project will do just that by highlighting cultural aspects and high points that residents point out as vibrant examples of the place they call home.
-These high points foster a sense of pride and belonging among residents and showcase the vibrancy of rural Arkansas.
+These high points foster a sense of pride and belonging among residents and showcase the vibrancy of rural Arkansas

-We know that Arkansas is a rural state.
-After a statewide campaign, rural has a whole new meaning to me.
-Growing up in rural Southwest Arkansas, I know what it’s like to feel like your part of the state isn’t getting its fair share.
-I believe uplifting rural voices is not just important but essential for creating a more inclusive and representative society.
-Rural communities often feel disconnected from broader political and social conversations, leading to feelings of neglect and disenfranchisement.
-This project aims to change that, ensuring that their concerns and perspectives are heard and addressed.
+Arkansas has always been a rural state.
+After my travels, “rural” has a whole new meaning to me.
+Growing up in rural Southwest Arkansas, I know what it’s like to feel like your home isn’t getting its fair share.
+I believe uplifting rural voices is not just important, but essential.

-The post Voices Across Counties: Amplifying Rural Arkansas appeared first on Arkansas Strong.
+The post Travels through the Arkansas delta appeared first on Arkansas Strong.

 ]]>

-The post Silent Suffering appeared first on Arkansas Strong.
+The post Power to the people appeared first on Arkansas Strong.

 ]]>